 In short, engineers use investment casting to manufacture components for a large variety of industries, as the accuracy and repeatability of this process make it cost-effective and ideal.
 We ensure the parts we produce have a high degree of integrity and quality as a result, and we continuously optimise our investment casting process.
 Both Dean Group and all of our supply partners possess either (or sometimes both) ISO9001-2015 or TS 16949 quality accreditations, so our quality controls are as stringent as possible, which makes sure that the high quality of each casting is reliably kept throughout its lifetime.

 Dean Group maintains a number of investment casting processes, including the ELITE process, which adopts a similar approach to the famous SOPHIA® casting process.
-We also have Premium Grade precision casting and Commercial Grade options.
+We also have Premium Grade precision investment casting and Commercial Grade options.
 The latter enables a significantly lower price per piece than other casting grades, yet maintains flexibility of design, cast integrity and the option of producing parts without draft angle consideration.
 For further information about any of our investment casting processes, contact Dean Group today and we’ll be happy to assist you.